alttch/roboger/README.md

 Limitations
 -----------

-* until launch of https://roboger.com/, stability is very limited, management API can be changed at any time.
+* until the launch of https://roboger.com/, stability is very limited, management API can be changed at any time.
 Use at your own risk

 Installation